-Born in France, Benjamin Millepied began his dance training at the age of eight with his mother, a former modern dancer.
-From the age of thirteen to the age of sixteen he attended the Conservatoire National de Lyon, studying classical ballet with Michel Rahn.
+Born in France, Benjamin Millepied began his dance training at the age of eight with his mother, Catherine Flori a former modern dancer.
+From the age of thirteen to the age of sixteen he attended the Conservatoire National de Lyon, studying with Marie France Dieulevin and Michel Rahn.
 In the summer of 1992, Mr. Millepied came to New York City to attend the summer program at the School of American Ballet, the official school of New York City Ballet.
 The following year, he became a full-time student at the school, having received the “Bourse Lavoisier,” a scholarship award from the French Ministry.
 At SAB he studied with Stanley Williams and Adam Luders.
 In the 1994 SAB Spring Workshop, Mr. Millepied originated a principal role in Jerome Robbins’ 2 & 3 Part Inventions, set to music by J.S Bach.
 He was awarded the “Prix de Lausanne” the same year.
 In his last year at SAB, Mr. Millepied received the Mae L. Wien Award for Outstanding Promise and was invited to become a member of New York City Ballet.
 In the spring of 2001, he was promoted to the rank of Principal Dancer at NYCB, where he remained until his retirement as a dancer in 2011.